mark-barrett/Vark/README.md

 # Vark
-Vark is a quick and fast social network.
+Vark is a quick and fast social network created using Angular 4.